jfilby/AiTradefiAipcHackathon/docs/setup.md

 first login method is difficult to change.

-## Load the analyses

-Load the analyses into the Analysis records.

-npm run ts-script load-analyses

 ## Run setup

 This will apply the currently selected LLMs (their Tech records) to the active